kubiakanna/weather-app/README.md

 # Weather App

-A weather app allowing the user to display weather in different places all around the world.
+A weather app allowing the user to check weather in different places all around the world.
 Developed with React and TypeScript.

 # Screenshots